 Time from Cape Town: 1½ hours

 There are other game lodges which are closer to Cape Town but this one is the real McCoy.
 Because of its location and the sheer size of Sanbona Game Reserve, you really do feel like you are away from all civilization.
-Sanbona lie on the scenic adventurous Route 62 .
+Sanbona lies on the scenic adventurous Route 62 .
 It offers 54,000 ha of undulating mountains and plains, indigenous wild flowers and San (Bushman) rock art.
 As well as surprisingly good game-viewing.
 This includes all of the ‘Big Five’ and is certainly the best wildlife reserve in the Western Cape.
 There’s a choice of three lodges, Sanbona Gondwana Lodge and Sanbona Tilney Manor Lodge.
 But for a true sense of wilderness, we recommend Sanbona Dwyka Tented Lodge, a luxurious tented camp set in a remote rocky kloof.

 Time from Cape Town: 3-4 hours

 Strandloper Ocean Boutique Hotel is not ‘off the beaten track’ in itself, but the picturesque fishing village of Paternoster on the West Coast is, though it is rapidly becoming “discovered”.
 This is the place to utterly relax either at the beginning, or the end, of a Cape holiday.
-There’s not a myriad things ‘to do’ so you will feel no guilt for not doing them.
+There’s not a myriad of things ‘to do’ so you will feel no guilt for not doing them.
 A lonely walk along the 7 km of sandy beach.
-Or a visit to Columbine nature reserve for its glorious spring flowers and fynbos.
-A bracing swim in the waves of the Atlantic ocean or a quiet seafood lunch at a local restaurant – that’s about all that’s on offer here.
+Or a visit to Columbine Nature Reserve for its glorious spring flowers and fynbos.
+A bracing swim in the waves of the Atlantic Ocean or a quiet seafood lunch at a local restaurant – that’s about all that’s on offer here.
 What a hardship!
 Strandloper is a small luxury retreat with just 14 rooms.

 Time from Cape Town: 2 hours